US cuts aid to Palestinians by more than $200 million

 “This decision takes into account the challenges the international community faces in providing assistance in Gaza, where Hamas control endangers the lives of Gaza’s citizens and degrades an already dire humanitarian and economic situation,” the notice said, without providing additional details.

+The Palestine Liberation Organization quickly denounced the decision, calling it “the use of cheap blackmail as a political tool.
+The Palestinian people and leadership will not be intimidated and will not succumb to coercion.”

+“The rights of the Palestinian people are not for sale,” PLO Executive Committee member Hanan Ashrawi said in a statement.
+“There is no glory in constantly bullying and punishing a people under occupation.
+The U.S. administration has already demonstrated meanness of spirit in its collusion with the Israeli occupation and its theft of land and resources; now it is exercising economic meanness by punishing the Palestinian victims of this occupation.”

-The notice did not give an exact amount of the funds to be cut, but said they had been approved in 2017.
+The notice did not give an exact amount of the funds to be cut, but said they had been approved in 2017 as part of a $230.1 million package in economic support funds for the Palestinians.

+One official said the specific amount had not yet been determined because $25 million in planned 2017 funding for the East Jerusalem Hospital Network, which provides health care to Palestinians, remains on hold and under review.
+All or part of that could still be released or reprogrammed, the official said.

 The U.S. had planned to give the Palestinians $251 million for good governance, health, education and funding for civil society in the current 2018 budget year that ends on Sept.30.
 But with just over a month to go before that money must be used, reprogrammed to other areas or returned to Treasury, less than half has actually been spent.

 Earlier this month, the department had released about $60 million of the 2018 money for security projects that encourage cooperation between the Palestinian Authority and Israel.
 Israel and Jordan, in particular, had lobbied for the security assistance to be continued.

 The loss of the assistance is almost certain to further provoke the Palestinians against the Trump peace plan.
 The Palestinian leadership has been openly hostile to any proposal from the administration, citing what it says is a pro-Israel bias, notably after Trump recognized Jerusalem as Israel’s capital in December and moved the U.S. embassy there from Tel Aviv in May.
-The Palestinian Authority and its President Mahmoud Abbas broke off contact with the U.S. after the Jerusalem announcement.
+The Palestinian Authority and Abbas broke off contact with the U.S. after the Jerusalem announcement.

 The announcement does not include some $65 million in frozen U.S. funding for the U.N.
 Relief and Works Agency, which provides services to Palestinians in the West Bank, Gaza, Jordan and Lebanon.
 However, the Trump administration is extremely skeptical of UNRWA and that money is also likely to be reprogrammed, according to officials.